Massive particle pair production and oscillation in Friedman Universe: reheating energy and entropy, and cold dark matter: Remarks and summary

-Described by the horizon $H$ and three cosmological constitutions $\rho_{_{\Lambda, M,R}}$, the reheating epoch is determined by a close system of four dynamical equations (\ref{eqhp}-\ref{reheateq}) and pair production density $\rho^H_{_M}$ (\ref{ipe}), production rate $\Gamma_M$ and decay rate $\Gamma^{^{\rm de}}_M$ (\ref{rohm}).
-Numerically solving this system, we find three characteristic episodes: \begin{enumerate}[(i)] \item the ${\mathcal P}$-episode of the transition from the inflation end to the reheating start, the pair-production rate is much larger than the Hubble rate ($\Gamma_M\gg H$), the cosmological energy density $\rho_{_\Lambda}$ quickly decreases and converts to the matter-energy density $\rho_{_M}$ of massive pairs produced, as a consequence $\rho_{_\Lambda}\ll \rho_{_M}$; \item the ${\mathcal M}$-episode of massive pairs domination and their back and forth interaction to the spacetime ($F\bar F \Leftrightarrow {\mathcal S}$), when the cosmic rate equation plays an essential role in build a local chemical equilibrium of the quantum-number and energy equipartition between massive pairs and spacetime; \item the ${\mathcal R}$-episode of the genuine reheating $\rho_{_R}\gg \rho_{_M}$ through massive pairs predominately decaying to relativistic particles quickly thermalised, the reheating temperature and entropy are computed in terms of the CMB measured scalar amplitude $A_s$ and spectral index $n_s$, as well as the tensor-to-scalar ratio $r$. \end{enumerate}
+Using the massive pair plasma density $\rho^H_{_M}$ (\ref{ipe}), production rate $\Gamma_M$ and decay rate $\Gamma^{^{\rm de}}_M$ (\ref{rohm}), we study the reheating epoch by a close system of four dynamical (ordinary differential equations) equations (\ref{eqhp}-\ref{reheateq}) for the horizon $H$ and three densities $\rho_{_{\Lambda, M,R}}$.
+The initial conditions are given by the inflation end.
+Numerically solving this system, we find three characteristic episodes: \begin{enumerate}[(i)] \item the ${\mathcal P}$-episode of the transition from the inflation end to the reheating start, when the pair-production rate is much larger than the Hubble rate ($\Gamma_M\gg H$), the dark energy density $\rho_{_\Lambda}$ quickly decreases and converts to the matter-energy density $\rho_{_M}$.
+As a consequence $\rho_{_\Lambda}\ll \rho_{_M}$; \item the ${\mathcal M}$-episode of massive pairs domination, where the back-and-forth interaction of the cosmic rate equation (\ref{rateeqd}) plays an essential role, and dark energy density slowly varies; \item the ${\mathcal R}$-episode of the genuine reheating $\rho_{_R}\gg \rho_{_M}$, when unstable massive pairs predominately decay to relativistic particles that quickly thermalised. \end{enumerate} We emphasise the pair mass threshold $\hat m> \hat m_{\rm thresh}$ (\ref{mthre}) that at the pre-reheating start $\rho_{_\Lambda}\gg \rho_{_M}\gg \rho_{_R}$, the rapid converting process $\rho_{_\Lambda}\Rightarrow\rho_{_M}\Rightarrow \rho_{_R}$ leads to $\rho_{_\Lambda}\ll \rho_{_M}\ll \rho_{_R}$.
+The most relevant mass-energy and entropy of Universe are produced by the end of reheating.
+Such dynamic processes should lead to the emission of primordial gravitational waves \cite{Maggiore2000, Guzzetti2016}.

+The initial conditions for the reheating epoch are the Hubble scale $H_{\rm end}$ and energy densities $\rho^{\rm end}_{_{\Lambda, M}}$ at the end of inflation after $e$-folding number $N_{\rm end}$.
+They are determined by the CMB measurements of scalar amplitude $A_s$ and spectral index $n_s$ at pivot scale $k_*=0.05({\rm Mpc})^{-1}$ and the Hubble scale $H_*$ \cite{Xue2021}.
+We obtain the reheating Hubble scale $H_{\rm RH}$, temperature $T_{\rm RH}$ and entropy $S_{\rm patch}$ at the genuine reheating episode.
+They are functions of the tensor-to-scalar ratio $r$, and their numerical values are in accordance with the CMB observations.
+Moreover, from purely theoretical viewpoints, we preliminarily limit the $r$ values in the range $0< r < 0.047$.
+Among massive pairs gravitationally produced, (i) unstable pairs decay to relativistic particles, accounting for reheating; (ii) stable pairs couple only to gravity and are candidates for cold dark matter.
+The resultant cold dark matter abundance $\Omega_c\sim 10^{-1}$ is about a constant in time.
+They should play the role in the formation of primordial black holes.